QU-CMPS405-Fall2016/hw5-helps/medium.md

-If you fail test 4, you should double check to see if you calculate CPU utilization correct.
+If you fail test 5, but pass the first three testcases, you should double check to see if you calculate CPU utilization correctly.

 Consider the following input:
 ```